Skip to content Skip to footer navigation

 Negotiating your price

 Find out exactly what you'll pay for the advice given.
-Don't assume the fees outlined in the FSG or described by the planner are set in stone.
-Planners don't usually tell their clients that pricing structures are flexible, but you can and should negotiate.
+Don't assume the fees outlined in the FSG or described by the adviser are set in stone.
+Advisers don't usually tell their clients that pricing structures are flexible, but you can and should negotiate.

 Assessing and reviewing financial plans

-A comprehensive financial plan should be easy to read and understand.
-It should clearly explain how the recommended action will meet your goals, and why this option is better than others.
+If you get comprehensive financial advice, your adviser will create a comprehensive financial plan for you, usually called a 'statement of advice'.
+It should be easy to read and understand and should clearly explain how the recommended action will meet your goals, and why this option is better than others.

-- Easy to understand information about what the planner will earn from your investments.
+• Easy to understand information about what the adviser will earn from your investments.

-If a plan fails to provide any of the above, ask the planner to fix it until you're satisfied, or reject it.
+If a plan fails to provide any of the above, ask the adviser to fix it until you're satisfied, or reject it.

 Ongoing reviews

-Most planners offer ongoing reviews (usually annually) and portfolio management.
-No plan should be 'set and forget', but a simple review for an agreed modest fee is usually adequate unless your circumstances have changed.
+Most advisers offer ongoing reviews (usually annually) and portfolio management.
+No plan should be 'set and forget', but a simple review of your plan for an agreed modest fee is usually adequate unless your circumstances have changed.

 What to do if you have a problem with your financial adviser

-If you're concerned about the advice you've received or you have reason to think a financial adviser may not be acting in your best interests, you should start by discussing your concerns with the adviser, and then follow the complaints process as outlined on the government's MoneySmart web page, Problems with a financial adviser.
+If you're concerned about the advice you've received or you have reason to think a financial adviser may not be acting in your best interests, you should start by discussing your concerns with the adviser, and then follow the complaints process as outlined on ASIC's Moneysmart website, problems with a financial adviser.

 Stock images: Getty, unless otherwise stated.